Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 The Faculty and Staff Tuition Assistance Plan pays the instructional, general and non-Ohio resident fees (up to 10 hours per term) for eligible employees who take courses at Ohio State.
 The benefit is available upon employment in an eligible appointment of at least 75% FTE.

 This overview is a summary of the faculty and staff tuition assistance benefit.
-Refer to the Faculty and Staff Tuition Assistance Plan for complete information.
+Refer to the Faculty and Staff Tuition Assistance Plan Specific Plan Details document for complete information.
 In the event the information on this web page differs from the Plan, the Plan will govern.

 Join a webinar for information about Ohio State employees’ tuition benefits.
 During the session, Human Resources benefits consultants will review the tuition benefits, possible taxation implications, the election deadlines and how to use Workday to elect the benefit.